backplane/conex/ghlatest/README.md

 This container is a work-in-progress.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/ghlatest).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/ghlatest).

 ## Usage